-Creating sine, triangle and square wave oscillators is usually done with oscillators using an R and C as the timing elements.
+Creating sine, triangle and square wave oscillators is usually done with oscillators using a resistor and capacitor as the timing elements.
 This works well at audio and higher frequencies.
-When you want something a lot lower, i.e. to design a sea wave generator for your pool and you wanted a frequency of less than 1Hz maybe even 1/10 of a Hz, you would end up with huge values in the RC circuit (either tens of Megs or thousands of microFarads).
+When you want something a lot lower, i.e. to design a sea wave generator for your pool and you wanted a frequency of less than 1Hz maybe even 1/10 of a Hz, you would end up with very large capacitor values (big and expensive) in the RC circuit.

 The circuit below is very stable as it is not dependent on any RC values and the frequency is only proportional to the clock frequency.
 In the example, this was derived from an Arduino so it is accurate and it is usually better than 1 part in 106.